-PROCEDURE FOR MEASURING PUSH ROD TRAVEL
+PROCEDURE FOR MEASURING PUSH-ROD TRAVEL

-Brake chamber push rod travel shall not exceed maximum stroke specifications.
-Performance of the brake push-rod travel inspection requires full application of the brake, with a minimum of 80 to 90 psi of application air pressure.
+Brake chamber push-rod travel shall not exceed maximum stroke specifications.
+Performance of the brake push-rod travel inspection requires full application of the brake, with a minimum of 80 to 90 psi of air pressure application.